 This indicator presents the proportion of those 15 years and over who are obese (Body Mass Index, calculated as kg/m², of 30+, or equivalent for those aged <18 years), using New Zealand Health Survey data.

-The figure shows that approximately three-in-ten adult respondents (29.4%) were obese across the Canterbury DHB region, in 2016/17 (slightly lower than New Zealand overall, 31.2%, difference not statistically significant).
-The proportion of respondents aged 15 years and over who are obese in New Zealand has increased statistically significantly between 2011/12 and 2016/17 (27.9% increasing to 31.2%).
-The proportion of Canterbury respondents aged 15 years and over who are obese has also increased between the 2011/12 and 2016/17 time-points (23.4% increasing to 29.4%) however, the differences are not statistically significant.
+The figure shows that more than a quarter of adult respondents (26.9%) were obese across the Canterbury DHB region in 2017/18.
+This proportion is statistically significantly lower than the proportion for New Zealand overall of 32.2%.
+The proportion of respondents aged 15 years and over who are obese in New Zealand has increased statistically significantly between 2011/12 and 2017/18 (27.9% increasing to 32.2%).
+The proportion of Canterbury respondents aged 15 years and over who are obese has also increased overall between the 2011/12 and 2017/18 time-points, however, the differences between time-points are not statistically significant.

 The figure shows that the proportion of Canterbury DHB region respondents, aged 15 years and over, who were obese was highest for Pacific people during the 2011–14 and 2014–2017 time periods, compared with Māori and Asian respondents (in 2014–2017, Pacific, 63.4%; Māori, 45.6%; Asian, 11.2%; compared with 26.6% for the total population).
 The proportion of adult Māori and Asian respondents who are obese has remained unchanged over the time period shown (45.9% and 10.6%, 2011–14 compared with 45.6% and 11.2%, 2014–17).
 Pacific and Māori respondents were statistically significantly more likely to be obese compared with Asian respondents, and the total population, in the Canterbury DHB region, in both time periods.